Find the term you need

 A call routing feature that rings extensions one at a time in sequence until someone answers.
 Unlike a ring group (which rings everyone at once), a hunt list tries each person in order — and can even hunt through multiple ring groups.

-See how Euphoria uses thisIP
+See how Euphoria uses thisInstant Messaging

 Internet Protocol